cr1315/.rayrc/README.md

 - some useful custom functions
   - k.conf..

-# who
+# Who cares

-## for me, and for all
+## For me, and for all,

 I created this for myself, but I expect this to work for anyone who wants a somehow beautiful and useful shell environment.

-## some prerequisites
+## but with some prerequisites

-- for linux, we assume the shell to be the standard bash
-- for macos, we assume the shell to be the standard zsh
-- and besides of this repo, we expect you to do some customizations for your terminal environment:
+- Besides of this repo, we expect you to do some customizations for your terminal environment:
-  - one somehow nowadays terminal?
+  - somehow nowadays terminal application?
 Like [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install) on Win, [iTerm2](https://iterm2.com/) on Mac..
   - [Nerd Fonts:](https://www.nerdfonts.com/) beautiful monospace fonts with highly crafted icons..
   - some colorschemas, like [Solarized](https://ethanschoonover.com/solarized/)..

-# how
+# How

-It should be easy to setup, as easy as executing a single command:
+It should be easy to setup, as easy as running this one-line command:

 ## installation for Unix